rmsk2/6502profiler/README.md

 ```

 When the `-trapaddr` option is not present or its value is $0000 then the trap facility is disabled.
 When a value different from $0000 is specified
 as a trap address a Lua script has to be specified via the `-lua` option.
-This feature is intended to allow mocking away functionality needed by an
+This feature is intended to allow mocking away functionality or system
-assembly program.
+components needed by an assembly program.
+The Lua script can use all the functions and variables that are described [below](#structure-of-test-scripts)
+to control the state of the emulator.

 ## The `verify` and `verifyall` commands